yangedruce/makando/README.md

 - Restaurant Manager can submit restaurant details.
 Restaurants require approval before becoming visible to customers.
 - Admin must approve a restaurant before it goes live.
 - Admin can ban restaurants in the Admin Panel.
+- Restaurants created by an Admin are automatically assigned an Active status without needing further approval.
+- During restaurant creation, the Admin has the option to select and assign a Manager who will manage the restaurant.

 ### Separation of Concerns
 - "Managements" (Restaurant, Menu, Menu Type) is for Managers/Admin.